mousepawmedia/devdocs/network/source/setup_linux/first_steps.rst

 keyboard shortcuts for anything you like, so adding that in is easy!

 First, we need to free up the keyboard shortcut for our use.
-Go to Power Menu → :guilabel:`System Settings` → :guilabel:`Keyboard`.
-Select :guilabel:`Shortcuts` if necessary, and then go to :guilabel:`System`.
+Bring up the ``Keyboard Shortcuts`` application (``Keyboard`` on GNOME).
-Double-click the ``Ctrl-Alt-Delete`` entry in the row for "Log out" and press :kbd:`Ctrl+Alt+Backspace`.
+Under the :guilabel:`Desktop` section, double-click the ``Ctrl-Alt-Delete`` entry in the row for "Log out" and press :kbd:`Ctrl+Alt+Backspace`.
 This will be the keyboard shortcut if you want to quickly log off your computer.

-Now, go to :guilabel:`Custom Shortcuts`.
-Click :guilabel:`+`.
-Set the name to "System Monitor" and the command to "gnome-system-monitor".
+Now, click :guilabel:`+ Add` at the bottom of the screen.
+Set the name to "System Monitor" and the command to :code:`gnome-system-monitor` on Ubuntu, or :code:`mate-system-monitor` on Ubuntu MATE.
 Press :guilabel:`Apply`.

 Finally, double-click ``Disabled`` on the "System Monitor" row in the list and press :kbd:`Ctrl+Alt+Delete`.